 Waste is not unique to Solid Ink.
 Laser-based products produce waste toner that is collected in a waste toner bottle which requires replacement and disposal when full.
 Waste from Solid Ink is non-toxic and can be safely disposed of in your local waste stream.

 Companies have used meter reads to calculate their printing costs for years.
 Software powers the meter read functionality.
 Similar software is used in ColorQube multifunction printers, but it is more sophisticated.
-It distinguishes between a page with 5% color usage and a page with 90% color usage and charges you less for the 5% coverage page than for the 90% coverage page.
-Other color laser technologies on the market today charge the same price whether you print 5% color or 90% color on a page.
+It distinguishes between a page with 5% colour usage and a page with 90% colour usage and charges you less for the 5% coverage page than for the 90% coverage page.
+Other colour laser technologies on the market today charge the same price whether you print 5% colour or 90% colour on a page.

-The calculation of the amount of color on a page is integrated into the normal processing of files as they are converted for printing on a ColorQube Solid Ink multifunction printer.
-Useful, Everyday and Expressive Color pages all have the same print quality.
+The calculation of the amount of colour on a page is integrated into the normal processing of files as they are converted for printing on a ColorQube Solid Ink multifunction printer.
+Useful, Everyday and Expressive Colour pages all have the same print quality.

 Inside the printer, Solid Ink is transferred from the print drum to the paper in a precise state.
 The ink does not spread into the paper.
-Because Solid Ink's color quality is far less dependent on the paper's surface, it can maintain excellent color quality on a broad range of media types, including inexpensive and recycled papers.
+Because Solid Ink's colour quality is far less dependent on the paper's surface, it can maintain excellent colour quality on a broad range of media types, including inexpensive and recycled papers.